 - Seeks to establish a positive working relationship with facility staff.

 - Conducts initial inquiries regarding complaints made to the Office.

 - Provides follow-up visits on cases investigated by Local Long-Term Care Ombudsman and monitors facility progress.

 - Attends Resident and Family Council meetings at the request of council members.

 - Provides general information to residents and families.

 The Volunteer Long-Term Care Ombudsman DOES NOT:

-- Volunteer for the facility or participate in any kind of social activity with residents.
+- Volunteer for the facility or participate in the facility's social activity with residents.

 - Establish personal friendships with residents that will affect their advocacy role.
 While all volunteer Long-Term Care Ombudsmen will be friendly, their relationship with residents is through advocacy.
 The relationship is deliberately planned, objective, purposeful, and controlled.